Our Working Committees and Liaisons

 - Building Special Webpages – The current website contains 7 menu choices, each with information on important topics relevant to our membership.
 The new website now has added three additional areas including a blog post page, a professional training page and a page concerned with hot topics the Association is undertaking.
 Collecting website content (information pertinent to a topic) will also require a team effort.

-- Strategy for Continued Maintenance – Historically, the website was managed by more than one ASPCRO member.
-That is not a currently reality.
-At this time the website is managed by the ASPCRO Executive Secretary.
+- Strategy for Continued Maintenance – At this time the website is managed by the ASPCRO Executive Secretary.
 A redundancy in capable individuals is needed to ensure continued management of the new website.
 This will require secondary web savvy individuals with some operating knowledge of WordPress.
 Therefore, an important task related to this committee will be to train willing members in how to upload and organize material on the new website.

 If you are interested in becoming a member of the Communications Committee please RSVP to mpage@aspcro.org at your earliest convenience.
 Should you have additional questions about your participation, your qualifications for membership or the time investment, please contact Michael Page at the email above to discuss this assignment further.